system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ## Removing the top crossbar:

 The top crossbar provides a brace for the outer case.
-It needs to be removed in order to add/remove drives in the top four 2.5" drive slots.
+It needs to be removed in order to add/remove drives in the top four 2.5" drive slots, and when accessing certain other components (such as the top Thelio-IO board and the CPU cooler-mounted fan.)

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 5 minutes
+**Time estimate:** 7 minutes
 **Difficulty:** Easy <span style="color:green;">●</span>

 ### Steps to remove the top crossbar: